Vertigo: Understanding the Causes of Balance Dysregulation

 If your neck is tight, misaligned, or compressed, those messages can conflict with what your eyes and inner ear are reporting and confusion equals dizziness.

-We hold tension in our shoulders, stare down at screens all day, develop “tech neck.”
+Think about modern life and how we hold tension in our shoulders, stare down at screens all day, and what some have labelled develop “tech neck.”

 That chronic tension compresses muscles, nerves, and even arteries that feed the brain’s balance centers.

-So yes your posture could be directly contributing to why you feel so off balance.
+So yes, your posture could be directly contributing to why you feel so off balance.

 List of neck-related causes of vertigo including stress tension, poor posture, cervical misalignment, and reduced blood flow.